intellygenta/HubFinder/readme.md

 [Enumerating Hub Motifs in Time Series Based on the Matrix Profile](https://milets19.github.io/papers/milets19_paper_5.pdf), 5th Workshop on Mining and Learning from Time Series (MiLeTS’19).

-Oral presentation slide used in MiLeTS'19 is available at [slideshare]().
+Oral presentation slide used in MiLeTS'19 will be available at [slideshare] later.

 Please reference as
 ```